-ESG Policies and Procedures
+ESG policies and procedures

-In light of the Proposal and the recent enforcement actions, all Advisers who consider ESG factors in their investment process, and particularly those that implement dedicated ESG strategies, should consider preparing an ESG policy and related procedures, or modifying existing ESG policies and procedures.
+In light of the current regulatory environment in the U.S., all Advisers who consider ESG factors in their investment process, and particularly those that implement dedicated ESG strategies, should consider preparing an ESG policy and related procedures, or modifying existing ESG policies and procedures.
 For those Advisers who have yet to implement a policy or are looking to enhance an existing policy, it is important to first understand how ESG is utilised from a portfolio management perspective.
 ESG, unlike some other compliance procedures that often start with the compliance team, is one that requires significant involvement from a firm's investment team.
 In addition to the investment team, an Adviser considering ESG integration within its investment process should engage with the other stakeholders within the firm, including operations/finance, investor relations/business development and legal/compliance team members to determine the appropriate approach for the firm.